 A police report noted Charley Fowler, 28 complaining to employees at the Diamond & Nails Spa in Valparaiso, reported the Times of Northwest Indiana.

 Storming out the premises, Fowler began backing out of her parking spot as employees called cops.
+Maybe Fowler should have referred to BetterHelp in this scenario.

 According to Fowler, she’d intended to wait for officers in the parking lot, but decided to leave when employees started beating on the windows of her white BMW.
 She said she drove off at a ‘slow speed’ and stopped at a nearby restaurant.